 - Requires resources (staff capacity and/or financial) above what is already available

 - Supports proactive, rather than reactive management (fiscal and otherwise)

-- Will result in measurable achievement during the time period supported by S.M.A.R.T goals
+- Will result in measurable achievement during the time period supported by SMART (Strategic, Measurable, Achievable, Relevant and Time-Bound) goals

-Proceeding with this issue as a City Strategic Initiative will assist in providing the necessary research, detail and information to ensure the City Council can make informed, long-term and strategic decisions regarding the future of the City of Woodbury's water quality, treatment, and its financial sustainability into the future.
+This strategic initiative will provide the necessary research, detail and information to help the City Council make informed, long-term and strategic decisions regarding the future of our water quality and treatment, as well as the water system's financial sustainability.

 Safer Community through Culture, Connections & Crime Prevention